Numerical Identification of Stationary States and Their Stability in a Model of Quantum Droplets: Numerical Results

 \begin{itemize} \item A \textbf{purely real} \(\omega\) corresponds to a stable solution. \item A \textbf{purely imaginary} \(\omega\) indicates exponential instabilities. \item A \textbf{general complex} \(\omega\), i.e., an eigenfrequency quartet leads to oscillatory instabilities. \end{itemize}

 In summary, by combining the above techniques, we are able to uncover new families of 2D solutions and carry out their detailed spectral (and nonlinear) analysis.
 The results of this investigation are presented below.
+In particular, near the linear limit, standard continuation techniques starting from linear eigenstates can be applied.
+By generating good initial guesses with our method and combining multiple strategies, we were able to perform these continuation computations efficiently and systematically, highlighting the practical advantages of our approach.